ableplayer/ableplayer-wordpress/.github/hookdoc-tmpl/README.md

-## AblePlayer for WordPress Plugin Hook Documentation
+## Able Player for WordPress Plugin Hook Documentation

-This resource is generated documentation on actions and filters found in AblePlayer for WordPress.
+This resource is generated documentation on actions and filters found in Able Player for WordPress.
 Use the sidebar to browse and navigate.